 Step 1: Prepare the cooking liquid

-In a cup, combine the 3 cups pineapple juice, beer (if using), 1 cup brown sugar, 2 tablespoons Dijon mustard, and ¼ teaspoon ground cloves.
+In a cup or bowl, combine the 3 cups pineapple juice, ½ beer (or 2 tablespoons rum or brandy, optional), 1 cup dark brown sugar, 2 tablespoons Dijon mustard, and ¼ teaspoon ground cloves.
 Stir until the sugar is dissolved.

 Step 2: Drain the ham

 Take the ham out of its packaging and place it in a colander or on a wire rack.
-Drain the excess liquid or brine.
+Drain any excess liquid or brine.
+You can pat it dry lightly with paper towels if needed.

-Place the ham in a large, heavy-bottomed pot and pour the prepared sauce over it.
-Cover and gently simmer on medium heat for 45 minutes to an hour.
+Place the ham cut side down in a large heavy pot or deep pan.
+Pour the pineapple sauce over it.
+Cover and simmer gently over medium-low heat for 45 minutes to 1 hour.
+Don’t let it boil hard—gentle simmering helps it stay juicy and tender.

 Step 4: Baste the ham